Implications of a temperature-dependent magnetic anisotropy for superparamagnetic switching: Results and discussion

-We fix the attempt frequency to $f_0=10^9$ s$^{-1}$ and the anisotropy energy to $K_0 M(T=0)^2=1$ eV throughout this work.
+In the following, we consider three different conventional model systems yielding a particular $M(T)$ which actually follow this law and, most importantly, investigate the consequences of treating the switching dynamics on the basis of a ``conventional'' Arrhenius law with a temperature-independent energy barrier, as it is often done in the analysis of experimental data.
+To fix the time scale, we set the attempt frequency at a typical value of $f_0=10^9$ s$^{-1}$ and choose the anisotropy energy as $K_0 M(T=0)^2=1$ eV throughout this work.
 The conclusions below hold even for reasonable deviations from Eq.\ (\ref{eq::f}).
-For example, a different exponent $\nu$ in $M(T)^{\nu}$ may be absorbed in the actual temperature dependence of $M(T)$, while a (non-exponential) temperature dependence of the prefactor $f_0$ \cite{coffey2012thermal} is in first order negligible.\\
+For example, a different exponent $\nu$ in $M(T)^{\nu}$ may be absorbed in the actual temperature dependence of $M(T)$, while a (non-exponential) temperature dependence of the prefactor $f_0$ \cite{coffey2012thermal} is in first order negligible.

 The actual magnetization of a physical system is affected by a multitude of material properties, such as intrinsic interactions or the finite sample size.
-While in ferromagnetic bulk samples the temperature dependence of the magnetization is typically well described by a Brillouin function, this is often not true in systems of reduced dimensions \cite{pierce2004ferromagnetic,gradmann1974ferromagnetism,farle1998ferromagnetic} .
-Thus, a general assumption of $M(T)$ cannot be made without explicit knowledge of the system.
-To illustrate that the explicit temperature-dependence of $M(T)$ has a major effect on the switching rate, we consider three different examples in this Letter: (a) the Brillouin function describes quantum spins in a bulk sample, (b) the Langevin function refers to a classical moment ($M \to \infty$), and (c) a linear dependence such that $M(T)=M(0)(1-T/T_C)$ (with the Curie temperature $T_C$) as a possible variant of an unconventional magnetization curve which can be realized in magnetic nano-islands \cite{nowak2005spin}.
-These functions and their squares are shown in Fig. \ref{fig::mag}.\\
+While in ferromagnetic bulk samples the temperature dependence of the magnetization is typically well described by a Brillouin function, this is often not true in systems of reduced dimensions \cite{farle1998ferromagnetic,pierce2004ferromagnetic, gradmann1974ferromagnetism}.
+Thus, an assumption on the general form of $M(T)$ cannot be made without explicitly knowing the specific system.
+Yet, to illustrate that the explicit temperature-dependence of $M(T)$ has a major effect on the switching rate, we consider three different examples in this work: (a) the Brillouin function describes quantum spins in a bulk sample, (b) the Langevin function refers to a classical magnetic moment, and (c) a linear dependence such that $M(T)=M(0)(1-T/T_C)$ (with the Curie temperature $T_C$) as a possible variant of an unconventional magnetization curve which can be realized in magnetic nano-islands \cite{nowak2005spin}.
+These functions and their squares are shown in Fig.\ \ref{fig::mag}.